 What should I do if I am served?

 If you are served with legal papers, it is very important to read the papers carefully to see if they say what your deadline is for responding to them.
 If there is no deadline listed in the papers, or if you have questions about the papers, you should talk to a lawyer

-When papers are first served, often there will not be a court stamp or court file number on the papers.
+When papers are first served, often there will not be a court stamp or case number (also called a court file number) on the papers.
 Under MN law, a lawsuit is started by service, not by filing paperwork with the court.
-If there is not a court file number or stamp on the papers, it does not necessarily mean you were served with a “fake” document.
+If there is not a case number or stamp on the papers, it does not necessarily mean you were served with a “fake” document.